North Wales Coastal Cycleway / Cycle Path

 Talacre to Penmaenmawr

 There is 34 miles of cycle path along the North Wales coast between Talacre and Penmaenmawr.
-It is mostly hard surfaced and nearly continuously off-road, apart from a 2-3 mile gap at Llandudno, 260 yard gaps on main roads at Rhos on Sea and Deganwy (but a cycleway for this latter section should be completed in autumn 2007) and a handful of very short linking sections on quiet roads.
+It is mostly hard surfaced and nearly continuously off-road, apart from a 2-3 mile gap at Llandudno, a 260 yard gap on a main road at Rhos on Sea and a handful of very short linking sections on quiet roads.
+(There is also an official, signed, on-road short-cut between Rhos-on-Sea and Conwy that avoids Llandudno.)

 It is part of National Cycle Route 5, except for the first 2½ miles from Talacre.